Yoshimitsu Starter Guide

 i16 - ws 3,2

 15f safe mid launcher.
-Good range.
 Use as whiff punisher or against advancing opponents.
-Linear so beware of stepping opponents.
+It has very good range and but it is linear so beware of stepping opponents.
+Note that it does not launch crouching so be mindful of punishing moves that recover in crouch.

 1,1 | 2,2

 Flash.
 6f, fastest move in the game.
-Juggles on hit but -15 on block.
-Stops advances.
+Juggles on hit but launch punishable on block.
+Stops many advances.
+Often a double edged sword as it can be an ace in the sleeve or an obvious bluff depending on how skillfull the player who holds it.
 It can be very hard to use but is a strong offensive and defensive tool when used at the right times.

 Good tracking mid move against sidestep.
 Knocks down.
 Hitbox is very high and sometimes does not hit low hitboxes.
 Great when used at the wall.